 Based in the Monterey Courthouse, the station covers an area of over 750 square miles, including approximately 100 miles of coastline.
 The patrol area extends from Marina to the southern edge of the county, south of Gorda on Highway One, and inland to include a part of the Los Padres National Forest, Carmel Valley, and Los Laureles Grade to Laguna Seca on Highway 68.
 In addition to the day-to-day enforcement duties, the Coastal Station is also responsible for supplemental law enforcement at many special events occurring in Pebble Beach and Carmel Valley.
 There are Community Field Offices at the Crossroads Shopping Center and Carmel Valley Village.
 The Coastal Station is located at 1200 Aguajito Rd in Monterey.

-The Central and Coastal stations each have a Crime Prevention Specialist who assists the community with crime prevention programs and taking telephone reports.
+Our Crime Prevention Specialist assists the community with crime prevention programs.
 Crime Prevention Specialists perform a variety of other duties:

 - free home security surveys and training

 - gang awareness talks, business security surveys